-Queensland technology company Travello has teamed up with tourism industry organisations to encourage locals to holiday at home like international travellers despite the disruptions caused by COVID-19.
+Queensland technology company Travello has teamed up with tourism industry organisations to encourage locals to holiday at home like international travellers.

-Travello is a free app that allows travellers to share content and connect with others, and usually finds its main markets among digital savvy travellers and tourism businesses who list their experiences through the app for free.
+The Travello app usually finds its main markets among digital-savvy travellers and with tourism businesses who list their experiences through the app for free.

 Both of these markets took a major hit with the advent of COVID-19, but the resourceful team at Travello swiftly pivoted to find a new niche and support tourism recovery.